jruels/e2e-automation/labs/gh-actions/index.md

 #### Verify Cleanup Configuration
 - Create a PR from your feature branch to the main branch
+  - **NOTE: Ensure the PR is to YOUR GitHub repo, and not the forked repository.**

 - Wait for the destroy workflow to trigger automatically (this happens when PR is opened)
 - When prompted, carefully review the Terraform destroy plan.
 You should see:
   - 0 resources to add